sachiesaaan/simple-beeminder/README.md

 ![example_popup](./images/example_popup.jpg)
 ## Installation

-1. Download the extension from the Chrome Web Store or from the GitHub releases page.
+1. Download the extension from the GitHub releases page.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable Developer Mode in the top right corner.
 4. Drag and drop the downloaded extension file (.zip) onto the extensions page.